metacpan/metacpan-cpan-extracted/distros/c/constant-more/README.md

 ## Implementation Details

-It is important to `use constant::more` before other modules that also `use constant::more`.
-This ensures that you can manipulate constant values from the top level of the program.
-Otherwise you risk sub modules overriding your top level applications logic.

 Constants are defined in a callers package unless the name includes a package.
 A name with '::' in it is classed as a full name for a variable.
 Use this to declare constants in a common namespace for example.

+If you intend to set constants from the command line, it is important to `use constant::more` before other modules that also `use constant::more`.
+This ensures that you can manipulate constant values from the top level of the program.
+Otherwise you risk sub modules overriding your top level applications logic.

 In the case of the `val` field, command line and environment processing all being enabled simultaneously, the precedence of a constant's value is: command